zggl404/ace-compiler/README.md

 - **Table8.pdf**:
   ![Table8](scripts/Table8.png)

-*Note: The appearance of the generated PDF files might vary slightly due to differences in the hardware environments used.*
+*Note: The appearance of the generated PDF files may vary slightly depending on the hardware environment used.*